Hollywood Casino at The Meadows: Physical Attributes

 The race track is a 5/8-mile (1006-m) oval.
 As the standard harness race distance is 1 mi (1609 m), races start on the backstretch and proceed through three turns.

 The original track surface was made of Tartan track, a synthetic material manufactured by 3M.
 As problems with Tartan surfaces began to emerge, the surface was changed to a more traditional stone dust.

 The track has no hub rail (inner portion is marked by pylons).
 The stretch is 566 ft (173 m) in length, and 80 ft (24 m) in width, with an inside passing lane in the stretch, referred to as the Lightning Lane.

 Racing

-Unlike many other tracks in the United States, The Meadows conducts racing throught the year, with more than two hundred days of the year featuring live racing.
+Unlike many other tracks in the United States, The Meadows conducts racing throughout the year, with more than two hundred days of the year featuring live racing.
 The specific days that the track conducts live racing vary.
 Racing is conducted primarily on Monday, Tuesday, Wednesday, and Saturday afternoons with first race post time at 1:00 pm Eastern.

 Races are conducted with a maximum of nine starters on the gate; horses in post ten start from the second tier.